-This research aims to present modern-day insights on the following research questions:
+This research aims to present modern-day insights on this topic based on the following research questions, using a quali-quant mixed methods research design:

 - 1. Have course delivery perspectives and/or preferences changed for traditional college-aged students since the onset of the COVID-19 pandemic? - 2.
 Do online and/or hybrid learning course delivery modalities affect the financial wellness of undergraduate college students?